quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 Stream multiplexing is not intended to be used for differentiating streams in terms of network treatment.
 Application traffic requiring different network treatment SHOULD therefore be carried over different five-tuples (i.e. multiple QUIC connections).
-Given QUIC's ability to send application data on the first packet of a connection (if a previous connection to the same host has been successfully established to provide the respective credentials), the cost for establishing another connection are extremely low.
+Given QUIC's ability to send application data in the first RTT of a connection (if a previous connection to the same host has been successfully established to provide the respective credentials), the cost for establishing another connection are extremely low.

-[EDITOR'S NOTE: For discussion: If establishing a new connection does not seem to be sufficient, the protocol's rebinding functionality (see section 3.7 of
-{{I-D.ietf-quic-transport}}) could be extended to allow multiple five-tuples to share a connection ID simultaneously, instead of sequentially.]

 # Prioritization